Participating in the ‘Our Movement is One’ Reparations Oral History Project

 • Coordinator of FAADAR (Forum of Afrikan & Afrikan Descendants Against Racism) which mobilised the UK delegation to attend the AADWCAR between 2001 and 2004.

 • Co-founder of the Global Afrikan Congress (GAC).
-Between 2002 and I was the Europe Regional Representative of GAC.
+Between 2002 I was the Europe Regional Co-Representative of GAC.

 • Former Board member of Antislavery International (ASI) between 2004 and 2013.
-ASI was the first White-led NGO to develop a pro-reparations position.
+ASI was the first White-led NGO to develop a pro-reparations policy position in the UK.

 • Co-founder and Secretary of the Afrikan-led cross-community abolitionist heritage learning network, Rendezvous of Victory (ROV) between 2003 and 2007.
 ROV partnered with ASI to host the first official London Commemorations of 23rd August, the UN Day to commemorate the struggle against slavery and its Abolition ROV initiated, in partnership with Antislavery International and the World Development Movement (now called Global Justice Now) the 2007‘Bicentenary of the Abolition of the Slave Trade Act Cross Community Forum’(CCF) which operated between 2005 and 2007.
 The CCF brought a wide diversity of people and interest groups, from within civil society and state, together to debate, challenge and confront ideas and opinions on issues concerning Britain’s role in under-developing Afrika and the Caribbean and effecting reparations for the Transatlantic Traffic in Enslaved Afrikans (TTEE) and colonialism.
 It also strengthened activist and NGO networking in galvanising broad engagement on policy, campaigns and strategies as part of taking action to redress the legacies of chattel, colonial and neo-colonial forms of enslavement today.

-• Former Secretary General of the Black United Front-Parliament (BUF-P) between 2003 and 2006, the, under the organisation’s auspices, I co-produced the UK version of the historic 1951 ‘We Charge Genocide Petition’ also championed by the National Black United front (NBUF) in the USA.
+• I was the former Secretary General of the Black United Front-Parliament (BUF-P) between 2003 and 2006, under the organisation’s auspices, I co-produced with Kofi Mawuli Klu, the UK version of the historic 1951 ‘We Charge Genocide Petition’ also championed by the National Black United front (NBUF) in the USA.

 • As the UK representative of the N’COBRA, International Affairs Commission and Co-Vice Chair of PARCOE, I was a co-organiser and Coordinator for UK/Europe of the Global Pan-Afrikan Reparations Conference held in Ghana with the theme: ‘Create the Future: Transformation, Reparations, Repatriation, and Reconciliation’ (from 22/07/06 – 01/08/06).
 This conference was the second global Pan-Afrikan Reparations conference held in Afrika following the historic 1993, ‘First Conference on Reparations for Enslavement, Colonialism and Neo-colonialism’ held in Abuja, Nigeria under the auspices of the then Organisation of African Unity (OAU).